We are reader-supported. Links on our site may earn us a commission. More about us

-While Donner is relatively new to the keyboard piano market, they are well-versed in making beginner-friendly products.
+While Donner is relatively new to the digital piano market, they are well-versed in making beginner-friendly products.
 This review looks at the Donner DEP-20, a budget instrument aimed at first-time buyers.

-If I were asked if the DEP-20 is a good keyboard piano for beginners, I’d have to say yes, it certainly is.
+If I were asked if the DEP-20 is a good digital piano for beginners, I’d have to say yes, it certainly is.
 However, it comes with some very apparent flaws.

 The sound quality isn’t great; the keyboard action isn’t great, and it’s quite a clumsy-looking instrument.
 However, what it lacks in quality, it makes up for in quantity in almost every area.